My favorite way to cook pork belly is to slice it (or buy it pre-sliced), then bake the strips in the oven.

 Recipe FAQs

-This cut literally comes from the pig's belly.
+This cut comes from the pig's abdomen.
 It's the boneless cut that remains after the loin and ribs have been removed.
 It's a wonderfully fatty cut, so you definitely want to brown and crisp it.

 Not exactly.
 While they both come from the animal's abdomen, the belly is a fresh cut of meat, while bacon is typically smoked, cured, and thinly sliced.

-This cut is best when oven-roasted.
-This method ensures that the fat becomes browned and crisp.
-My favorite method is slicing the belly into strips and baking them in a 400°F oven for 20-30 minutes per side.
+This cut is best when oven-roasted, as this method ensures that the fat becomes browned and crisp.
+My favorite method is slicing the belly into strips and baking them in a 400°F oven for around 20 minutes per side.

 Serving Suggestions

 You can serve these tasty strips as an appetizer or a main course.
-If serving as a first course, one thick slice per person, cut into bite-size pieces, is perfect.
+Here's a photo of them served as a first course on an appetizer plate:

-When served as the main course, three strips are plenty, and you can add a light side dish such as arugula salad, steamed asparagus, microwave broccoli, or sauteed spinach.
+When served as the main course, I like to add a light side dish such as arugula salad, steamed asparagus, microwave broccoli (as shown in the photo below), or sauteed spinach.

 These strips are also excellent for breakfast or brunch.
-I like to serve them with soft-scrambled eggs, fresh berries, and keto biscuits.
+I like to serve them with fried or soft scrambled eggs, fresh berries, and keto biscuits.

 Storing Leftovers

 Pork belly strips are best enjoyed fresh out of the oven.
 But you can keep the leftovers in the fridge, in an airtight container, for up to four days.
-Reheat them gently, covered, in the microwave at 50% power.
+Reheat them gently, covered, in the microwave at 50% power or on a rimmed baking sheet in a 350°F oven.

 Recipe Card